metatablecat/vmbridge/README.md

 Calls an action in the injected module and returns it's value

+# Building the CommandBarBridge module so that it can be used without needing the plugin.

+Its possible to use the CommandBarBridge module on it's own in your plugins as long as you:
+* Make the command bar able to reach it
+* Ensure there are no clashes with other copies of this module

 # Warnings

 Do not return functions or metatable tables inside your module code, functions are not allowed and tables can have unintended behaviour.